rusty1s/react-dev-config/README.md

 * A build script to bundle JS, CSS and other files for production
 * Downloading private SVN modules with `svn-modules` (if needed)

-## Info

-Running the scripts not in your root folder of your module is undefined behaviour.

 ## Contributing ![Contributions welcome][contributing]

 [contributing]: https://img.shields.io/badge/contributions-welcome-brightgreen.svg